 1. Fuelling operation normally must not take place inside a hangar.
 2. Person not concerned with the handling of aircraft, shall not be admitted in the fuelling zone, which normally extends at least 3 meters from the perimeter, as defined by the aircraft's wing and engines and the fuel truck.
 The fuel truck shall be so parked that driving in forward direction is possible at all times.
 3. An electrical power unit connected to the aircraft, must be located as far as possible from the aircraft and fuel truck, easy be removed away when necessary and not forming an obstruction to the fuel truck.
-If there are personnel on the board the aircraft, steps or boarding ramps must be placed at one of the exits, at least.
+If there is personnel on the board the aircraft, steps or boarding ramps must be placed at one of the exits, at least.
 4. Extinguishing equipment must always be available outside the aircraft in an accessible at edge of the fuelling zone.
 5. Before fuelling at night, the external power switch and the required light for main lighting of cockpit and cabin must be switched on.
 On airports with insufficient lighting, the navigation lights must be on and, if available, also the wing and ground flood lights.
 6. PT.
-Smart Cakrawala Aviation qualified employee must supervise fueling and PT.
-Smart Cakrawala Aviation assigned Engineer on duty to supervise fueling.
-Incase Engineer on duty are not available, Pilot have to responsible to supervise.
+Smart Cakrawala Aviation qualified employee must supervise fuelling.
 Fuelling operations during thunderstorm is not permitted.
-7. Fuel sample should be taken from the fuel truck (PT.
-Pertamina's truck) 8.
-Check water contamination by using a water contamination tester (Shell Water detector (SWD) or Capsule type).
-9. Check visual cleanliness of fuel by shaking fuel sample, it must be clear from sediment and Engineer on duty (incase Engineer on duty are not available, Pilot have to responsible) must be make sure fuel cleanliness before fuelling to the aircraft.
+7. Fuel sample should be taken from the fuel truck ( PT Pertamina's Truck ) 8.
+Check water contamination by using a water contamination tester ( Shell Water detector ( SWD ) or Capsule type ).
+9. Check visual cleanliness of fuel by shaking fuel sample, it must be clear from sediment and Engineer In charge must be make sure fuel cleanliness before fuelling to the aircraft.
 10. Ground cable static discharge should be installed before refueling.
 11. Do not wear a metal taps on shoes.